aaronps/proxii/README.md

 install requirement.
 When working on remote computers, I can just copy an executable file and get the proxy functionality working.

+It supports normal and transparent proxy, including websockets.

 ## Usage

 Proxii will listen by default on `localhost:8080` you can change it by giving a